-- When you select Incremental Backup, the plug-in creates a Full Backup of MyVM2 in step 4 and an Incremental Backup of that virtual machine in step 5. - When you select Differential Backup, the plug-in creates a Full Backup of MyVM2 in step 4 and step 5 because these backups are based on the last Full Backup created in step 2. - Once you enable CBT for a virtual machine, all subsequent Full, Incremental, and Differential Backups are performed as CBT-based backups for that virtual machine.
-You do not have to select the Enable Changed Block Tracking for VM check box for each job.
+- When you select Incremental Backup, the plug-in creates a Full Backup of MyVM2 in step 4 and an Incremental Backup of that virtual machine in step 5. - When you select Differential Backup, the plug-in creates a Full Backup of MyVM2 in step 4 and step 5 because these backups are based on the last Full Backup created in step 2. - When using CBT for backups, virtual machine migration using Storage vMotion or VMware vSphere[®] Storage DRSTM is not recommended.
+For more information, see http://kb.vmware.com/kb/2048201. - If you perform a Full Backup of a Thick Provisioned Lazy Zeroed disk without enabling CBT, the empty sectors are converted to actual zeros during backup.
+When you restore the backup, the disk type is changed to Eager Zeroed.